FleetOpsClub logo

 Not ideal for

-Azuga ELD is serviceable, but not obviously the strongest option for compliance-heavy carriers.
+Not built for compliance-heavy carriers — serviceable HOS coverage, not a DOT-audit specialist.
 The ELD page shows that Azuga can cover the basics and more, especially for HOS, DVIR, multilingual use, US and Canada rules, and violation alerts.

 The right Azuga demo should answer specific product questions, not just prove that the interface is clean.